1997 Notre Dame Fighting Irish football team

-The Irish next went to Louisiana State University (LSU) to face the 11th ranked Tigers.
+The Irish next went to LSU to face the 11th-ranked Tigers.
 Looked to be outmatched, the Irish didn't commit a penalty all game, had no turnovers, and didn't give up any plays longer than one 28 yard pass, to upset the Tigers and move back to 5–5 on the season.
 The Irish then faced 22nd ranked West Virginia for their final home game.
 With the game tied late in the fourth quarter, Powlus led the Irish on a drive that was capped by his final touchdown pass at Notre Dame Stadium for the game-winning touchdown.
 With the win the Irish beat ranked opponents on consecutive Saturdays for the first time since 1992, and with the last minute win at Hawaii the next week, the Irish moved to 7–5 and were bowl eligible.
-Once again facing LSU in Louisiana (in the Independence Bowl), this time with the Tigers ranked 15th, LSU dominated on offense and beat the Irish 27–9.
+Once again facing LSU in Louisiana, in the [ndependence Bowl, this time with the Tigers ranked 15th, LSU dominated on offense and beat the Irish 27–9.
 Though the Irish finished with a loss, the 7–6 record was the biggest Irish turn around in team history.

 By the end of the season, Powlus set a single season Irish record for pass attempts and completions.
 He would leave Notre Dame with 20 individual records, including career passing yards, attempts, completions and touchdowns, all marks that would finally be eclipsed almost ten years later by future Irish quarterback Brady Quinn.
 Cornerback Allen Rossum, who also served as the Irish kick returner, set an NCAA single season record with nine returns (three each of interceptions, punts, and kickoffs) for touchdowns.
 He would also leave Notre Dame with the Irish all-time leading kick return average (23.5 yards per return).
 Autry Denson's 1268 rushing yards were fourth in the Irish single season record and moved him to third on the Irish all-time list in career rushing yards.